MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-cze-vat-declaration-tax-declaration-model.md

 Section A3 shows documents which generate amount in the Row 25 of the VAT declaration together with other sales with right to deduct incoming VAT.

-To automatically determine such transactions, you should set up a special Sales tax code for such transactions and associate this sales tax code with the **Lookup result OtherSalesWithRightToDeductGoldInvestment** of the **\$ReportFieldLookup** in the **Application specific parameters** of the VAT
+To determine such transactions automatically, set up a special Sales tax code for such transactions and associate this sales tax code with the **Lookup result OtherSalesWithRightToDeductGoldInvestment** of the **\$ReportFieldLookup** in the **Application specific parameters** of the VAT